 The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) accredits the Medical Laboratory Science Standard curriculum.
 The program at Illinois State University was NAACLS accredited for the first time in 1998 for five years, the maximum for first-time accreditation.
-Every 7 years NAACLS requires reaccreditation of programs.
+Every 10 years NAACLS requires reaccreditation of programs.
 The process consists of two parts.
 The first is a Self-Study Report in which the MLS faculty evaluates the program by comparing it to a series of standards set by NAACLS.
-The second part is a site visit in which peer MLS educators visit the campus to verify the Self-Study Report, review additional documents and assess program quality on site.
-The program is currently in the process of reaccreditation, the Self-Study Report is due March 15, 2015 and a site visit will occur in October of 2015.

-The Self-Study Report is submitted to National Accrediting Agency for Clinical Laboratory Sciences for review and evaluation.
+The second part is a site visit in which peer MLS educators visit the campus to verify the Self-Study Report, review additional documents and assess program quality on site.-The Self-Study Report is submitted to National Accrediting Agency for Clinical Laboratory Sciences for review and evaluation.
 Following review of the report, a team of 2-3 MLS educators will visit the campus to further evaluate the program.
 The site visit team will write a final report that is sent to the NAACLS Board of Directors.
 Based on the report, the board may grant accreditation for a maximum of ten years provided no partial or non-compliance citation were found in the current review cycle.
-If granted ten year accreditation, the program would be required to file a "5 Year Interim Report."
+If granted ten-year accreditation, the program would be required to file a "5 Year Interim Report."
 If citations are found, the Board can reduce the accreditation period to five years or less.
+The program was accredited for 10 years beginning April 2016.